-Upon the consummation of the offering, we will have shares of common stock outstanding (assuming no exercise of the underwriters' over-allotment option).
+Upon the consummation of the offering, we will have approximately 91,416,946 shares of common stock outstanding (assuming no exercise of the underwriters' over-allotment option).
+Of these shares, approximately 38,552,426 shares will be available for immediate resale in the public market, including all of the shares in this offering, and approximately 6,617,073 shares will be available for resale 90 days following completion of this offering, except those held by our "affiliates."
+Of the remaining shares outstanding, approximately 46,247,447 shares are subject to lock-up agreements restricting the sale of those shares for 180 days from the date of this prospectus.
 All of the shares of common stock sold in the offering will be freely tradable under the Securities Act.
-Upon the expiration of lock-up agreements between our directors, executive officers, certain of our stockholders who hold either certificated securities or who hold securities under one or more of our stock plans and the underwriters, which will occur 180 days after the date of this prospectus, or the Effective Date, all of the shares of common stock owned by these stockholders, or Restricted Shares, will become eligible for sale, subject to compliance with Rule 144 of the Securities Act as described below.
+Upon the expiration of these lock-up agreements, all of the shares of common stock owned by our directors, executive officers, and certain of our stockholders, will become eligible for sale, subject to compliance with Rule 144 of the Securities Act as described below.

-In general, under Rule 144 as currently in effect, a person (or persons whose shares are aggregated) who has beneficially owned Restricted Shares for at least one year, will be entitled to sell in any three-month period a number of shares that does not exceed the greater of: (i) 1% of the number of shares of Common Stock then outstanding (shares immediately after the offering or if the underwriters' over-allotment is exercised in full) or (ii) the average weekly trading volume of our common stock on the NYSE during the four calendar weeks immediately preceding the date on which the notice of sale is filed with the Securities and Exchange Commission.
-Approximately shares of the Restricted Shares have been held for over one year.
+In general, under Rule 144 as currently in effect, a person (or persons whose shares are aggregated) who has beneficially owned Restricted Shares for at least one year, will be entitled to sell in any three-month period a number of shares that does not exceed the greater of: (i) 1% of the number of shares of Common Stock then outstanding (91,416,946 shares immediately after the offering or 96,689,446 if the underwriters' over-allotment is exercised in full) or (ii) the average weekly trading volume of our common stock on the NYSE during the four calendar weeks immediately preceding the date on which the notice of sale is filed with the Securities and Exchange Commission.
+Approximately 50,368,002 shares of the Restricted Shares have been held for over one year.
 Sales pursuant to Rule 144 are subject to requirements relating to manner of sale, notice and availability of current public information about us.
 A person (or persons whose shares are aggregated) who is not deemed to be an affiliate of ours preceding the sale, and who has beneficially owned Restricted Shares for at least two years is entitled to sell such shares pursuant to Rule 144(k) without regard to the limitations and requirements described above.

-Our directors, executive officers and certain stockholders who hold either certificated securities or who hold securities under one or more of our stock plans have agreed with the underwriters not to directly or indirectly, offer to sell, contract to sell, sell or otherwise dispose of any common stock or any securities convertible into or exercisable or exchangeable for common stock without the prior written consent of Morgan Stanley & Co.
-Incorporated until , 200 .
+We and our directors, executive officers, selling stockholders and certain other stockholders have agreed with the underwriters not to directly or indirectly, offer to sell, contract to sell, sell or otherwise dispose of any common stock or any securities convertible into or exercisable or exchangeable for common stock without the prior written consent of Morgan Stanley & Co.
+Incorporated (and with respect to us and certain of our stockholders, without the further consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated and UBS Securities LLC) until , 200 .

-In addition, employees of ours who hold outstanding shares of common stock and options to acquire additional shares of common stock are entitled to rely on the resale provisions of Rule 701, which permit non-affiliates to sell their Rule 701 shares without having to comply with the public information, holding period, volume limitation or notice provisions of Rule 144 and permit affiliates to sell Rule 701 shares without having to comply with Rule 144's holding period restrictions, in each case commencing 90 days after the date of completion of this offering.
+In addition, employees of ours who hold 31,228,319 outstanding shares of common stock and options to acquire 9,069,612 additional shares of common stock are entitled to rely on the resale provisions of Rule 701, which permit non-affiliates to sell their Rule 701 shares without having to comply with the public information, holding period, volume limitation or notice provisions of Rule 144 and permit affiliates to sell Rule 701 shares without having to comply with Rule 144's holding period restrictions, in each case commencing 90 days after the date of completion of this offering.